d3vv3/bitpass/README.md

-# Bitwarden to Pass syncronizer
+# Bitwarden to Pass synchronizer

 While Bitwarden is much more friendly on Android and iOS devices, Pass can be so much more convenient in the computer.